Texas governor issues mask order to fight coronovirus

 Abbott, who had pushed Texas’ aggressive reopening of the state economy in May, had previously said the government could not order individuals to wear masks.
 His prior virus-related orders had undercut efforts by local governments to enforce mask requirements.

-But faced with dramatically rising numbers of both newly confirmed cases of the COVID-19 virus and the number of patients so sick they needed to be hospitalized, Abbott changed course with the mask order.
+But faced with dramatically rising numbers of both newly confirmed cases of the COVID-19 virus and the number of patients so sick they needed to be hospitalized, Abbott changed course with Thursday’s mask order.
 It requires “all Texans to wear a face covering over the nose and mouth in public spaces in counties with 20 or more positive COVID-19 cases, with few exceptions.”

+“We are now at a point where the virus is spreading so fast, there is little margin for error,” Abbott said.

+Texas reported 7,915 newly confirmed cases, a slight dip after zooming past the 8,000 mark for the first time on Wednesday.
+The 7,382 hospitalizations means the state has more than quadrupled its numbers in that category since the end of May.

+The true number of cases is likely much higher because many people have not been tested and studies suggest that people can be infected and not feel sick.

-Violators can be fined up to $250.
+Mask order violators can be fined up to $250.
 There are exceptions for people who have a medical condition or disability, who are exercising outdoors, or who are participating in a religious service or voting.
 Texas this week began its monthlong early voting period for its primary elections.

 Abbott also gave mayors and county authorities the ability to ban outdoor gatherings of more than 10 people.